sizebay/kikaha/kikaha-core/README.md

 The Standalone extension aim to save you from the pain of creating its countless lines of code to create your routes.
 All the effort needed to create a route on your application is:
 - implement the ```io.undertow.server.HttpHandler``` interface
-- inform which URL and Http Method it is expected to handle through ```io.skullabs.undertow.standalone.api.WebResource``` annotation
+- inform which URL and Http Method it is expected to handle through ```kikaha.core.api.WebResource``` annotation
 - annotated it as a singleton service through ```trip.api.Service```

 ```java